SYMPOSIUM: Why Exhibit?

 Organisers: Foundation for Visual Arts, Uniarts Helsinki’s Academy of Fine Arts

-Co-organiser: Museum of the History of Photography in Krakow
+Co-organiser: Museum of Photography in Krakow

 Partners: Fw:Books, Mondriaan Fund